jesseflorig/qarma/README.md

 # [WIP] Qarma
 An open source karma system for graphql implemented with custom `schema types`.
+A karma system is a way to incentivize users to self-police a community.

 _Potentially ship with custom resolvers and database_

-## Type Qarma Rating
+## Type: Qarma Rating
 Extend any `type` by giving it a `field` with type `QarmaRating`
 ```javascript
 type QarmaRating {